Nike Baseball Camp Rising Star Sports Ranch

 at Nike Baseball Camps

 Join the fun and get better with the Nike Baseball Camp at the state of the art Rising Star Sports Ranch.
 This will be our only youth baseball camp in the state of Nevada, so don't miss out!

-Directing the camp is Premier NIKE Camp Coach and MLB Scout, Tom Myers.
+Directing the camp is Premier Nike Camp Coach and MLB Area Scout, Tom Myers.
 Coach Myers is dedicated to promoting the game of baseball through proper teaching of fundamentals and education.

 - Emphasis is skill development with drills and controlled games.